irrevocablesake/Quasar/README.md

 Volumetrics is the idea of simulating and rendering participating medium.
 Mediums that scatter, absorb or emit light as it travels through them.
 Examples like: Fog, Smoke, Dust and Most.

-Quasar has implemented them in the form of a Texture / Material, one has to define the boundary of such a medium using a Mesh and then use the provided Isotropic Material, configure the density of the medium and voila!
+Quasar has implemented them in the form of a Texture / Material, one has to define the boundary of such a medium using a Mesh and then use the provided **Isotropic Material**, configure the density of the medium and voila!
 You have a Fog or mist or anything in between or outside depending upon the density.

 ### Mesh Types and Transformations

 Quasar has a few in built types of geometries, which can be extended further easily.
 Majorly there are two types of geometries:
-- Primitives ( Sphere / Quad / Triangle )
+- **Primitives** ( Sphere / Quad / Triangle )
-- Composites ( Composites / Primivites )
+- **Composites** ( Composites / Primitives )

-Each of them are described by pure mathematical functions.
+Each of them are described by pure **mathematical** functions.
 These equations not only allow us to implement the geometry but also transform them using the following operations:
 - Rotation
 - Translation

-These implementations use a clever trick of transforming the ray to the local coordinate system, rather than updating the geometrical data representing the geomtry
+These implementations use a clever trick of transforming the ray to the **local coordinate** system, rather than updating the geometrical data representing the geomtry

-Note: When reading the GLB, we just take the data and convert to our class of Triangles and Composites
+**Note**: When reading the GLB, we just take the data and convert to our class of Triangles and Composites

 ### Cornell Box